Header image courtesy of Walk Hong Kong (via MyLocals)

 The village, which is on the border of Tai Mei Tuk and Tai Po, is home to the eponymous Fung Yuen Butterfly Reserve, where you can find over 200 of the 245 butterfly species known to exist in Hong Kong.
 Out of those species, 130 are classified as uncommon, rare, or very rare—and there are plenty of friendly resident dogs, too, which counts as a huge plus in our books!
 Just make sure you call ahead before setting out, as the reserve has been closed to visitors on and off during the pandemic.

 Enjoy the twin pleasures of being among unbridled wild beauty and doing something deeply fulfilling by planting trees in Ark Eden.
-Located in a peaceful green valley in the rural Lantau town of Mui Wo, this permaculture centre is on a mission to better the environment with regenerative agriculture, clean energy, and fun, educational camps and workshops.
+Located in a peaceful green valley in the rural Lantau town of Mui Wo, this permaculture centre is on a mission to better the environment with regenerative agriculture, clean energy, and educational workshops.

 As a protected marine park with great biodiversity and pristine waters, Hoi Ha Wan is one of our favourite places to go snorkelling and scuba diving.
 But beyond the coral reefs, fish, crabs, and starfish, Hoi Ha’s waters are home to one more interesting sight—the remains of a ferro-cement barge!